top of page

 Jeremy and Anne communicating together using a letterboard.

 Jeremy is now learning to communicate using letterboards.
-His presence, his words and recognition of our history, his calm strength—they’re overwhelming in the most beautiful way.
+His presence, his words, and his recognition of our history—they overwhelm me in the most beautiful way.

-I realize now the depth of his frustrations as a child, being misunderstood, and how much has changed as the world begins to truly see autistic people for who they are—not broken, not deficient, but different and fully capable.
+I realize now the depth of his frustrations as a child.
+He was often misunderstood.
+Much has changed as the world begins to see autistic people for who they are—not broken, not deficient, but different and fully capable.

-And here he is: Jeremy, the octopus-loving 12-year-old, now a full-fledged, bright, compassionate, marine-life-loving adult.
+And here he is: Jeremy, the octopus-loving 12-year-old, now a bright, compassionate, marine-life-loving adult.

 Jeremy and Anne face us with big smiles on their faces.